Nitros Sports in Action

 All-CIF in football.
-Teammate of GHS legend Frankie Albert and helped lead Dynamiters to the 1937 CIF football championship.
-All-American at UC Berkeley, member of University of California Athletic Hall of Fame.
+He was a teammate of GHS legend Frankie Albert and helped lead the Dynamiters to the 1937 CIF football championship.
+He was an All-American at UC Berkeley,and is a member of University of California Athletic Hall of Fame.
 He was named a college All-American in 1940 and 1941.

-Played professionally with the Los Angeles Dons of the AAFL and the Los Angeles Rams.
+Reinhard played professionally with the Los Angeles Dons of the AAFL and the Los Angeles Rams of the NFL.

 Owen "Guinn" Smith- 1939-

-High school State Champion in pole vault- NCAA Champion in the pole vault for UC Berkeley.
+California High school State Champion in pole vault- NCAA Champion in the pole vault for UC Berkeley.
 1941 NCAA pole vault champ, 1947 National pole vault champ.
-1948 Olympic Games polo vault champion
+1948 Olympic Games polo vault champion (Gold Medal)

 Al Lawrence- 1943- Southern California Track & Field Athlete of the Year